 FREQUENTLY ASKED QUESTIONS

-A cryptocurrency wallet is a piece of software that is used to store and manage your cryptocurrencies and tokens.
+A cryptocurrency wallet is a piece of software which is used to store and manage your cryptocurrencies and tokens.
 They also allow you to interact with blockchain technologies.

 The working of cryptocurrencies is also a common highlight in cryptocurrency questions and answers for beginners.
 Popular cryptocurrencies such as Ethereum and Bitcoin work by using three basic pieces of information.
 The first important aspect in the working of cryptocurrencies is the address related to a specific account.
 The second important piece of information is the balance you would use for sending and receiving funds.

 Regular money is fungible.
-This means that an Rs.
-100 notes can be replaced by another Rs.
+This means that a Rs.
+100 note can be replaced by another Rs.
 100 note without any loss of value.
-The same applies to cryptocurrency.
-However, NFTs are digital assets such as artwork, songs, or collectibles.
+The same applies to the cryptocurrency.
+However, NFTs are digital assets such as artwork, songs or collectables.
 They are unique and cannot be replaced by other NFTs.
 This makes them non-fungible.